-- You were born before January 1, 1991. - You are married. - You will be enrolled in a master's or doctoral program (graduate or professional beyond a bachelor's degree) in 2014-2015. - You are currently serving on active duty in the U.S. Armed forces. - You are a veteran of the U.S. Armed Forces. - You have children who will receive more than half of their support from you between July 1, 2014 and June 30, 2015. - Since I turned 13, both of my parents were deceased. - At any time since you turned age 13, both your parents were deceased, or you were in foster care, or you were a dependent/ ward of the court. - You have dependents (other than your spouse or children) that live with you and received more than half of their support from you now and through June 30, 2015. - As of today, you are an emancipated minor as determined by a court in your state of legal residence. - As of today you are in legal guardianship as determined by a court in your state of legal residence. - At any time on or after July 1, 2013, your high school or school district homes liaison determined that you were an unaccompanied youth who was homeless. - At any time on or after July 1, 2013, the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless.
+- You were born before January 1, 1992. - You are married. - You will be enrolled in a master's or doctorate program (graduate or professional program beyond a bachelor's degree in 2015-2016). - You are currently serving on active duty in the U.S. Armed forces for purposes other than training. - You are a veteran of the U.S. Armed Forces. - You have children who will receive more than half of their support from you between July 1, 2015 and June 30, 2016. - At any time since you turned age 13, both of your parents were deceased, or you were in foster care, or you were a dependent/ ward of the court. - You have dependents (other than children or your spouse) that live with you and receive more than half of their support from you now and through June 30, 2016. - As of today, you are an emancipated minor as determined by a court in your state of legal residence. - As of today, you are in legal guardianship as determined by a court in your state of legal residence. - At any time on or after July 1, 2014, your high school or school district homeless liaison determined that you were an unaccompanied youth who was homeless. - At any time on or after July 1, 2014, the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determined that you were an unaccompanied youth who was homeless. - At any time on or after July 1, 2014, the director of a runaway or homelessness youth basic center or transitional living program determined that you were an unaccompanied youth who was homeless or was self-supporting and at risk of being homeless.